Tough interview questions - how to handle them

 How did you hear about our organization?

-The key here is to demonstrate a real interest in the organization - you are not just applying because you happened to see an ad last week or a friend mentioned it in conversation.
-Cite any contact you have had with its employees, customers, products, etc. which have given you a positive impression.
+The key here is to demonstrate a real interest in the organization - you are not just applying because you happened to see an ad last week.
+Cite any contact you have had with its employees, products, etc. which have given you a positive impression.

 Where do you think you will fit in best?